pywebio/PyWebIO/docs/guide.rst

 Input Group
 ^^^^^^^^^^^^^

-PyWebIO uses input group to get multiple inputs in a single form. `pywebio.input.input_group()` accepts a list of single input function call as parameter, and returns a dictionary with the ``name`` from the single input function as the key and the input data as the value:
+PyWebIO uses input group to get multiple inputs in a single form. `pywebio.input.input_group()` accepts a list of single input function call as parameter, and returns a dictionary with the ``name`` of the single input function as the key and the input data as the value:

 .. exportable-codeblock::